achambour/parser-project/README.md

 ### The AST:

-The current output of our parser is the abstract syntax tree (AST) of the input.
+The current output of our parser is the abstract syntax tree (AST) of the input preceding the intermediate representation.
 The AST has several features: it is a binary tree, the operations are always parent nodes and the syntatic details like the parenthesis are ommitted.
-The AST is in fact a compact version of the parse tree (also known as comptact syntax tree (CST)) but unlike the CST it ommits all the syntatic clutter and focuses on the input represented in a hierarchical data structure.
+The AST is in fact a compact version of the parse tree (also known as comptact syntax tree (CST)) but unlike the CST it ommits all the syntatic clutter and focuses the representation of the input in a hierarchical data structure.
 In that sense, it is naturally more useful for the semantic analysis of the language grammar.

 The tree is constructed in a top-down fashion.
 After the lexer has completed the lexical analysis, the parser analyses the expression from left to right and constructs the tree starting from the root node at the top where input will be read from left to right.
-The corresponding structure also respects the precedence order established by the grammar (essentially BIDMAS in our case).
+The corresponding structure also respects the precedence order established by the grammar.
 The grammar uses top-down operator precedence, where the precedence order is low to high.
-This is confusing: rules at the top of the grammar have a lower precedence value while rules at the bottom have an higher one.
+This is confusing: rules at the top of the grammar have a lower precedence value while rules at the bottom have a higher one.

 The AST is constructed by traversing the implicit CST generated by the parser.
-Since the tree is constructed top down, a depth-first search (DFS) travel is performed on the CST (practically, the nodes are created in the ```Syntax()``` class functions according to the ```TreeNode()``` class attributes and then the edges are created in the DFS in-order traversal under the appropriate function)
+Since the tree is constructed top down, a depth-first search (DFS) is performed on the CST (practically, the nodes are created in the ```Syntax()``` class functions according to the ```TreeNode()``` class attributes and then the edges are created in the in-order DFS traversal under the appropriate function)

 To have a better visualisation of the AST, the ```pydot``` and ```Graphviz``` Python libraries were used.
 The libraries use the ```DOT``` graph description language.
 The ```pydot``` library functions facilitate the tree creation and allows it to handle more complicated expressions.